CLASSROOM CHRISTMAS GIFTS

-Back in 2012, I first shared this Kindergarten keepsake gift and it has been a favorite of teachers every year.
+Back in 2012, I first shared this Kindergarten keepsake gift and it has been a favorite of teachers each school year.
+These holiday gifts can be great at Christmas time, but they made great gift regardless of how people celebrate the holiday season.

 Here is the history behind them: I was looking for parent gift ideas and a sweet Facebook friend sent me a photo of a project her son had done when he was in kindergarten.
 I loved seeing him towering over this snowman.
 She then said that she made them with her class each year.